rstefko/TimeClock/README.md

 # Time Clock
-Time Clock is a Windows application which helps user to fill his time sheets in [eWay-CRM](https://www.eway-crm.com/).
+Time Clock is a Windows application which helps users fill their time sheets in [eWay-CRM](https://www.eway-crm.com/).

 It runs in Windows system tray.